cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 ## This package contains the classes that make up the TetradFX UI.

-_The first draft is done now, 2023-9-25, but I want to go through and make things smoother and more robust.
+_The first draft is basically done now, 2023-9-29, but I want to go through and make things smoother and more robust.
 I'm responding to reviews.
 I don't plan to add any new features at the moment.
 Maybe later._